It's a sheer thrill and delight to have you with us here on the EIB network today.

 We're tracking way ahead of last year in terms of donations.

-Quick time out, back with more in just a sec.
+Quick timeout, back with more in just a sec.

-And we're back on open line Friday little news here, uh, ladies and gentlemen from Durham, North Carolina.
+Little news here, ladies and gentlemen, from Durham, North Carolina.

 We intend to enter the campus and interview lacrosse players.